Hawaii hotspot: Topography and geoid

 A detailed topographic analysis of the Hawaiian–Emperor seamount chain reveals the hotspot as the center of a topographic high, and that elevation falls with distance from the hotspot.
 The most rapid decrease in elevation and the highest ratio between the topography and geoid height are over the southeastern part of the chain, falling with distance from the hotspot, particularly at the intersection of the Molokai and Murray fracture zones.
 The most likely explanation is that the region between the two zones is more susceptible to reheating than most of the chain.
 Another possible explanation is that the hotspot strength swells and subsides over time.

 In 1953, Robert S. Dietz and his colleagues first identified the swell behavior.
-It was suggested that the cause was mantle upwelling.
+It was suggested that the cause was mantle up-welling.
 Later work pointed to tectonic uplift, caused by reheating within the lower lithosphere.
 However, normal seismic activity beneath the swell, as well as lack of detected heat flow, caused scientists to suggest dynamic topography as the cause, in which the motion of the hot and buoyant mantle plume supports the high surface topography around the islands.
 Understanding the Hawaiian swell has important implications for hotspot study, island formation, and inner Earth.

+A 2024 study shows low velocity seismic zones beneath the Island of Hawaii at depths of 80-150 kilometers.
+This further supports the idea that the Hawaiian swell is supported by a hot up-welling of magma that is concentrated at the boundary of the lithosphere and the asthenosphere.